Thickafog

 Caleb Mason is the author of The Isles of Shoals Remembered: A Legacy from America’s First Artists and Musicians Colony (1992), about which Allen Lacy of The New York Times wrote: “Provides a fascinating look at an important time period in the American arts.”
 Caleb has authored four previous novels under the pen name Don Trowden: Normal Family (2012); No One Ran to the Altar (2016); All the Lies We Live (2019), and Young Again (2022), co-authored with Valerie McKee.
 Caleb welcomes reviews on Amazon and Goodreads, as well as constructive comments on his social media outlets, where he is mostly to be found under the pen name Don Trowden.

-Preorder from the links below (starting October 2024):
+Preorder from the links below:

 "Thickafog reveals the humanity of its characters, with all their failures and triumphs, hatreds and redeeming love, and above all the ways a community can test and nurture and connect us to each other.”

--- Wayne Karlin, author of eight novels including A Wolf by the Ears and Marble Mountain
+-- Wayne Karlin, author of eight novels including A Wolf by the Ears

 -- Anna Blauveldt, author of The Leavetaking and Awakening